lissettebf86/Election_Analysis/README.md

    ###The results of the election audit analysis indicate the following:

-•	Total Number of Votes Cast in the Election 369,711
+	Total Number of Votes Cast in the Election 369,711

-•	### Candidates:
+	### Candidates:

-o	Charles Casper Stockham
+	Charles Casper Stockham
-o	Diana DeGette
+	Diana DeGette
-o	Raymon Anthony Doane
+	Raymon Anthony Doane

-•	### Detailed Results of Votes Candidate Received
+	### Detailed Results of Votes Candidate Received

-o	Charles Casper Stockham received 85,213 votes, which equates to 23.0% of votes won o	Diana DeGette received 272,892 received votes, which equates to 73.8% of votes won o	Raymon Anthony Doane received 11,606 votes, which equates to 3.1% of votes won
-•	Winner of the Election Based on Popular Vote: Diana DeGette
+	Charles Casper Stockham received 85,213 votes, which equates to 23.0% of votes won Diana DeGette received 272,892 received votes, which equates to 73.8% of votes won Raymon Anthony Doane received 11,606 votes, which equates to 3.1% of votes won Winner of the Election Based on Popular Vote: Diana DeGette

-•	### Detailed Results of Voter Turnout by County:
+	### Detailed Results of Voter Turnout by County:

         - Jefferson County had 38,855 voters and 10.5% of votes from each county out of the total count
         - Denver County had 306,055 voters and 82.8% of votes from each county out of the total count